metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 ## Is the database overloaded by other traffic?

 **Root cause:** Metabase is usually not the only application using your database, and you may not be the only person using Metabase.
 If someone else has opened a dashboard that launches a couple of dozen long-running queries, everyone else may then have to wait until database connections become free.
-Our article on [Metabase at scale][metabase-at-scale] discusses this in more detail, and our article on [making dashboards faster][faster-dashboards] may help as well.

 **Steps to take:**